Under the Red and White Sky

 Under the Red and White Sky is the first solo album by singer, songwriter and guitarist John Wesley.
 It was released in 1994 on Racket Records, a label operated by the British progressive rock band Marillion and used mainly for their own and related releases.
 Wesley had previously worked as a guitar technician on one of the band's North American tour in the early 1990s and was eventually promoted to their opening act.
-Marillion's keyboarder Mark Kelly appears on all tracks and also produced the album with sound engineer Jim Morris.
+Marillion's keyboardist Mark Kelly appears on all tracks and also produced the album with sound engineer Jim Morris.
 Additionally, Marillion guitarist Steve Rothery and drummer Ian Mosley contributed.
 Other musicians include Mark and Paul Prator, who Wesley (as Wes Dearth) had previously played with in the band Autodrive.
 Additionally, the album features Sean Malone of Gordian Knot (credited as "Shawn Malone") on fretless bass guitar.

 In 1995, the album was released in France by the Dutch label CNR Music.
 This version included a bonus CD with acoustic material titled The Closing of the Pale Blue Eyes.
 Both recordings are available as free digital downloads from Wesley's official website.